libvips/libvips/README.md

 If your TIFF library includes ZIP compression, you'll need this too.

-## videodev.h

-If libvips finds linux/videodev.h, you get support for Linux video grabbing.

 ## fftw3

 If libvips finds this library, it uses it for fourier transforms.
 It